jen-k/2018-Python-Training/Schedule-and-Materials/week1.md

 - [ ] Schedule time with Matt to review your exercises
 - [ ] Complete any recommended changes
 - [ ] Get Matt's approval to move on to Week 2 materials
-- [ ] Update the TRecs wiki any time you see gaps in the
+- [ ] Update the TRecs wiki any time you see gaps or errors in the content